VitaminDhruv/system-based-on-tuple-spaces-/README.md

 # system-based-on-tuple-spaces-
-Implemented a tuple space as a shared memory segment to which multiple processes attached
+Implemented a tuple space as a shared memory segment to which multiple processes attached The processes should be able to perform the operations, write, read, and take from the tuple space.
+You should be able to write a matching function that matches tuples that contain any combinations of Strings, Integers, and Booleans.
+You can assume that a maximum of 3 entries in each tuple but it can be any combination of any of the three types mentioned <String, Integer, Boolean>, <Boolean, String, Integer> … etc. The matching also should include be able to specify all fields or match a specific type, for example <String, 124, true> or <”UHCL”, Boolean, 7>, … etc.